LouisSloot/Hack112-2024/Hack112/Readme.txt

 Everyone knows Fruit Ninja; meet 112 Ninja!
 This high-octane gaming experience will free you of your once sedentary lifestyle.
-Instead of swiping your fingers on mom's iPad like everyone else, our app allows you to truly embody the way of the *warrior/ninja* by making this classic gameplay a whole-body experience.
+Instead of swiping your fingers on mom's iPad like everyone else, our app allows you to truly embody the way of the 112 Ninja by making this classic gameplay a whole-body experience.
 Leveraging OpenCV video analysis with Mediapipe Human Pose Estimation, our software tracks your index finger, turning it to a truly powerful sword that slices through fruits and Piazza with ease--watch